-From here we create opportunities
+FROM HERE we create opportunities

 Philanthropic support affects the lives of our students in meaningful ways and fuels research that shapes our province and world.
-Last year, the generosity of our donors resulted in a total of 59 new awards, including 36 scholarships, prizes or fellowships, and 23 bursaries.
+Last year, the generosity of our donors resulted in a total of 93 new awards, including 65 scholarships, prizes or fellowships, and 28 bursaries.

 Our donors encourage our students to go further.
-In 2015-16 students received more than $16.9 million in awards, opening doors to new discoveries.
+In 2016-17 students received more than $18 million in awards, opening doors to new discoveries.

-From here we invest in the future
+FROM HERE we invest in the future

 Donors have helped grow the University of Manitoba endowment fund into one of the largest of its kind, with returns among the highest of all Canadian universities.
 Students for generations to come will benefit from this generosity through scholarships, bursaries and awards.